AlayaNetwork/alaya-truffle/docs/source/reference/configuration.md

 Example:

-To have Truffle find contracts in `./allMyStuff/someStuff/theContractFolder` (recursively) at compile time:
+To have platon truffle find contracts in `./allMyStuff/someStuff/theContractFolder` (recursively) at compile time:

 ```javascript
 module.exports = {